Manage global lists for work item types

 - destroygloballist: Destroys a global list.

 - exportgloballist: Exports the global lists to an XML file, or to the Command Prompt window.
-It exports a single file, which contains all global lists that have been defined for the team project collection.
+It exports a single file, which contains all global lists that have been defined for the project collection.

 - importgloballist: Imports global lists from an XML file.
 If you try to import a global list that already exists on the server, a warning asks if you want to overwrite the global list that is on the server.
 If you try to import a global list that does not already exist, the command creates a new global list.